-Dr. Carol Wise is director of Molecular Genetics at Texas Scottish Rite Hospital for Children and Associate Professor of Orthopaedic Surgery, Pediatrics, and McDermott Center for Human Growth and Development at University of Texas Southwestern Medical Center.
+Dr. Carol Wise is Director of Basic Research at Texas Scottish Rite Hospital for Children and Professor of Orthopaedic Surgery, Pediatrics, and McDermott Center for Human Growth and Development at University of Texas Southwestern Medical Center.
 Originally from Texas, she received her undergraduate degree in chemistry from Texas A&M University and her doctorate degree in biochemistry from The University of Texas Southwestern Medical Center at Dallas.
 She completed postdoctoral fellowships in human molecular genetics with Dr. James Lupski at Baylor College of Medicine in Houston and with Dr. Michael Lovett at The University of Texas Southwestern Medical Center at Dallas.
-Dr. Wise’s research focuses on understanding the genetic causes of inherited pediatric musculoskeletal conditions.
-She applies both family- and population-based methods to identify the genetic risk factors for idiopathic scoliosis, and she is founding member and chair of the International Consortium for Scoliosis Genetics.
-Dr. Wise also co-directs the TSRHC GOOD for KIDs program, a study that applies next-generation genomic methods to gene discovery for rare, debilitating musculoskeletal diseases in children.
-Dr. Wise’s laboratory hosts the U.S. DNA and cell repository for the Primordial Registry, a joint effort with Dr. Michael Bober at A. I. duPont Hospital for Children.
-She is also a member of various professional societies, including the Scoliosis Research Society, the Pediatric Orthopaedic Society of North America, and the American Society of Human Genetics.
-She is a member and past president of the Texas Genetics Society.
+Dr. Wise is a founding member and chair of the International Consortium for Scoliosis Genetics, and she also co-directs the TSRHC GOOD for KIDs program aimed at solving rare debilitating musculoskeletal diseases in children using next-generation genomic methods.
+Dr. Wise’s laboratory hosts TSRHC Scoliosis Biobank and the U.S. DNA and cell repository for the Primordial Registry, a joint effort with Dr. Michael Bober at A. I. duPont Hospital for Children.
+Dr. Wise’s research focuses on understanding genetic risk factors and developmental mechanisms for both Mendelian and complex pediatric musculoskeletal disorders.

 Office: (214) 559-7877 or (800) 421-1121, ext.
 7877